 Ms. Lathrop is admitted to practice before the Colorado Supreme Court, the United States District Court for the District of Colorado.
-She is also a member of the Colorado Bar Association, Larimer County Bar Association, Colorado Young Lawyers Association, Colorado Women’s Bar Association, the Larimer County Women’s Bar Association, and the American Agricultural Law Association.
+She is also a member of the Colorado Bar Association, Larimer County Bar Association, Colorado Women’s Bar Association, and the Larimer County Women’s Bar Association.
 Ms. Lathop is the former President of the Larimer County Bar Association and Larimer County Women’s Bar Association, and served on the Executive Board of the Women’s Bar Association and the Board of Governors for the Colorado Bar Association.

 Ms. Lathrop has been active in civic and community activities including the Crossroads Safehouse, Larimer County Legal Aid, the Fort Collins’ Commission on the Status of Women, and the Sexual Assault Victim Advocate Center (SAVA).